Servamp: Servamps

-All of Love (オールオブラブ, Āru obu Rabu), also known as the Servamp of Lust, is the Servamp of Misono Alicein.
-The name given to him for his contract is Snow Lily or simply Lily.
+The Servamp of Lust, and bound by contract under the name Snow Lily (or simply Lily) to Misono Alicein.
 He is the second youngest of the eight known Servamps, and has a tendency to strip no matter the occasion.
 For generations he has served the Misono family alongside Doubt Doubt, the Servamp of Envy.
 After Mikuni killed his mother to protect Misono seven years before, Lily manipulated Misono's memory so he won't remember the reason behind Mikuni's banishment from the house out of fear that Misono would reject him for being the representation of lust.
 When Misono finds out about Lily's manipulation without knowing the truth, the bond between him and Misono becomes strained for a moment, giving Otogiri the opportunity to destroy his pocket watch that was also the source of his power, greatly weakening him.
 Since then, Lily is mostly bedridden and lost his tendency to strip as his body becomes weaker until he reverts into a baby.
 His animal form is a butterfly.
 His primary weapon is a conjured Scythe that can cut the "spirits" of its victims, rendering them unconscious.